Paramount chief: Sabah, Malaysian Borneo

 Huguan Siou is the paramount leader for the Kadazandusun Murut indigenous community in Sabah.
-The current and the second Huguan Siou is Joseph Pairin Kitingan.
+The current and the second Huguan Siou is Joseph Pairin Kitingan, a native of Tambunan and its 7th Chief Minister, who succeeded Papar native, Fuad Stephens, who is the 1st and 5th Chief Minister and 3rd state governor.
 The office is near sacred and can be left vacant if no one is deemed worthy to hold the title.